CSE 490R Course Review

 Sensor Model

-Assume individual beams are conditionally independent given map (may result in overconfidence problem):
+Assume individual beams are conditionally independent given the map (Note: this may lead to overconfidence):

 $$ p\left(z_{t} | x_{t}, m\right)=\prod_{i=1}^{K} p\left(z_{t}^{k} | x_{t}, m\right) $$